chelceacalin/AdvancedSpecification/README.md

     ]
 }
 </pre>
-Or query it using get ( take that json, encode it and then send the request:
+Or query it using GET ( take that json, encode it and then send the request:

 ![image](https://github.com/chelceacalin/AdvancedSpecification/assets/76866499/142e6d3c-8306-4f4a-9de2-947ea9ef1654)